Forgot password

 Poor grades and an eyewitness account

 Contrasting what could preview the 15-year-old’s defense, the 11-year-old survivor told the police she recognized her eldest brother when he shot her, hitting her in the hand and neck, and she also recognized her father’s gun.
-She told the authorities her oldest sibling was the only one who knew the combination to the lockbox where it was kept.
+She told the authorities her oldest sibling was the only one who knew the lockbox combination where the gun was kept.
 She saw the 15-year-old check the bodies to determine whether they were dead and said he had recently been in trouble for poor grades, as a possible motive for the attack, according to CNN.
-According to the authorities, the 15-year-old put the gun in his brother’s left hand to make it appear he had done it, but there was no blood on the weapon on the boy’s left hand as would most often be the case if he had shot himself.
+According to the authorities, the 15-year-old put the gun in his brother’s left hand to make it appear he had done it, but there was no blood on the weapon or the boy’s left hand as would most often be the case if he had shot himself.